-I find it as a place that you’d just want to roll around and enjoy a leisure day.
+I find it a place that you’d just want to roll around and enjoy a leisure day.

 On our 2 day-trip, we have toured around the coast during the Coastal Tour and did some fun and exciting adventure throughout the Siquijor Mountain Tour.

-All throughout the trip, we managed to capture lovely photos of Siquijor.
+Throughout the trip, we managed to capture lovely photos of Siquijor.
 These photos are some of our highlights that we would like to share with you to make you want to visit too.

 Here are a few magnificent photos of the island that we have taken while we were there on our visit.
 Take a look at some of our best Siquijor Tour photos:

-This is a seldom sight to be honest.
+This is a seldom sight, to be honest.
 In some places, you’ll be seeing a residential area with crowded beaches.
 But not in Siquijor.

 Here you’ll see several vans waiting for guests that are arriving at the port.

-One of the first landmarks you’ll see when you arrive in the island.
+One of the first landmarks you’ll see when you arrive on the island.
 It was a beautiful day when we arrived and the sun was out.
 Such a great day to do the Siquijor tour and a remarkable welcome indeed.

 Another view of the Siqujor Port from the ‘I love Siquijor’ Sign.
 It was low tide when we arrived so you’ll see some people walking around.

 Kids swimming at the Capilay Spring Park.
 The pool of cold water is a great way to cool off the heat.
-Though we did not got a chance to swim here like the locals, we managed to soak our tired feet in it.
+Though we did not get a chance to swim here like the locals, we managed to soak our tired feet in it.

 Here are some of the cottages at the park that you can use while there.
-You can leave your things here while enjoying the pool of fresh water.
+You can leave your things here while enjoying the pool of freshwater.

 The Balete Tree where you can enjoy a fish spa experience.
-Balete trees are commonly associated with the myths and mysteries.
+Balete trees are commonly associated with myths and mysteries.